 Make your company intranet software mobile-first, personalize content, integrate with daily apps, add recognition and gamification, use AI, and continuously measure engagement to refine.

-What metrics should you track to measure company intranet success?
+What metrics should you track to measure intranet success?

 Key KPIs include monthly active users, search success rates, content click-through rates, recognition posts, and time-to-find key policies.